ROSMicroPy/ROSMicroPy/docs/micropython-sdk-guide.md

-# ROSMicroPy MicroPython SDK Guide
+# Deprecated MicroPython ABI

+The direct `ROSMicroPy` MicroPython module exported through `uros_mp_reg` is the legacy ABI.
+It exists to support the integrated rclpy interface and older code, and it should be considered deprecated for new application development.

-The lower-level SDK is exposed by the native `ROSMicroPy` MicroPython module.
-It gives direct access to startup, type registration, publisher creation, subscription creation, and message publishing.
+Use this document only when maintaining older examples, testing the runtime directly, or debugging startup, type registration, publisher creation, subscription creation, and message publishing at the ABI level.

 ## Startup